ColourOfMagic/nimble-advent-of-code/README.md

 # Advent of Code `nimble`

-*This is the first code that I wrote to solve the task and I don't think it's the fastest or optimal solution, but it can be!*
+*This is the first code that I wrote to solve the puzzle and I don't think it's the fastest or optimal solution, but it can be!*

 Just implement `Day` and `DayTest` to pass the task.
 The junit test, when started, runs all variants sequentially: